apollo

 FAQs

-Lobeglitazone Sulphate acts as an insulin sensitizer and works by binding and activating PPAR (peroxisome proliferator-activated receptors) gamma within fat cells and making the cells more responsive to insulin.
-Thus, it reduces blood sugar levels.
+Lobeglitazone Sulphate contains Lobeglitazone sulphate, which acts as an insulin sensitiser and works by activating PPAR (peroxisome proliferator-activated receptors) gamma in fat cells, making the cells more responsive to insulin.
+Thereby, it helps reduce blood sugar levels.

-In Type 1 diabetes, the body does not produce insulin as the islet cells (insulin-producing cells) in the pancreas are destroyed completed.
-In Type 2 diabetes, though islet cells are working, the body does not respond to insulin as the body becomes resistant to insulin.
+In Type 1 diabetes, the body does not produce insulin because the islet cells (insulin-producing cells) in the pancreas are destroyed completely.
+In Type 2 diabetes, islet beta cells still produce insulin, but the body does not respond appropriately due to insulin resistance.

 It is not recommended that you stop taking Lobeglitazone Sulphate on your own, as discontinuing Lobeglitazone Sulphate suddenly may cause recurring symptoms or worsen the condition.
 However, if you experience any difficulty while taking Lobeglitazone Sulphate, please consult your doctor.